Divergent Fluctuations from a 2D Infrared Catastrophe

-{\it Conclusion}---Two-dimensional periodicity injects a uniform plane mode that acts as a $z$-integrator on the plane-averaged dipole or charge density—the essence of the \emph{$q_{\parallel}$-mode catastrophe}.
-In 2D-periodic slabs this mode produces potential fluctuations whose variance grows linearly or parabolically with depth, with amplitudes that decay only as $A^{-1/2}$ for the RMS, whereas pure 1D chains and fully 3D nonperiodic geometries exhibit bounded plateaus.
-The divergence of plane-averaged fluctuations in slab geometries is therefore a boundary-condition artifact intrinsic to 2D periodicity at finite slab areas, not emergent interfacial physics, and it can inflate kinetic and electrostatic-response estimates, especially in small-area polar slabs.
-Recognizing and quantifying the uniform plane mode $q_{\parallel}=0$ and using scaling relations such as Eq.~\eqref{eq:fit} to choose simulation cells offers a practical route to keeping these artifacts within a chosen variance budget and to interpreting potential fluctuations as genuine material behavior.
+{\it Conclusion}--- Two-dimensional periodicity injects an unscreened uniform plane mode that converts the plane-averaged polarization into a cumulative potential—the essence of the \emph{$q_{\parallel}$-mode catastrophe}.
+In 2D-periodic slabs this mode produces potential fluctuations whose variance grows linearly or parabolically with depth, with amplitudes that decay only as $A^{-1/2}$ for the RMS.
+Without 2D-periodic replication, whether the lateral extent is finite or infinite, fluctuations remain bounded.
+The divergence is therefore a boundary-condition artifact, not emergent interfacial physics, and it can inflate kinetic and electrostatic-response estimates, especially in small-area polar slabs.
+Comparing the analytic model of Eqs.~\eqref{eq:Vexact}, \eqref{eq:S_main}, and \eqref{eq:bridge} with simulation data offers a practical diagnostic for identifying and quantifying this artifact.

 \acknowledgments The work was supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, under Award DE-SC0019330, and by IPAM at UCLA under NSF Grant DMS-1925919.